matrix-org/matrix-spec-proposals/proposals/2946-spaces-summary.md

    the server should not return node information under `rooms` nor should it return _any state events in this room_.
 NB: state events which _point to_ this room should still be included.

 The response body remains unchanged from the client format.
+Servers are unable to verify the auth chain of the returned events as they are typically not joined to the rooms returned.
+Servers MUST NOT persist these events in any potential room DAG that may be created if the server were to join the room.

 Sending server behaviour:
  - When walking the spaces graph, if the server is not joined to a given room, remember the `via` server names and the room ID.